Tr1pley/Interstellar-Expedition/README.md

 Please use Visual Studio Code and install the Live Server extension to test the demo HTML file.

-The project was collaboratively developed by the group from the Advanced Course in Computer Graphics at Waseda University.
+The project was collaboratively developed by the group from the Advanced Course in Computer Graphics class at Waseda University.

 Thanks to all team members for their hard work and dedication.